jens-bongartz/Octave_Arduino_Multiplot/README.md

 # Octave Arduino Multiplot
-Octave_Arduino_Multiplot is an Octave Script that receives data from the the serial interface of the computer and processes and visualizes these data.
+Octave_Arduino_Multiplot is an Octave Script that receives data from the the serial interface of a computer and processes and visualizes these data.
 The data are usually provided by an Arduino microcontroller - hence the name of the project.

 ### Definition of datasets and their elements
 The data is transmitted as plain ASCII text (strings), which makes it easy readable with a monitor programs.
-The current transmission speed is 115.200 baud (but can be changed).
+The current transmission speed is 115.200 baud (but can be changed).<br>
 Datasets are encoded in lines of text terminated with CR\LF (or \r\n), as is the case with Arduino's serial.println() command.

 To have a consistent terminology the following definition is used: